andrewrgarcia/ai-cv-template/README.md

 # AI CV Template (LaTeX)

-A clean, modular LaTeX CV template for researchers, engineers, developers, and academics working in AI, software, and computer science.
+A clean, modular LaTeX CV template for researchers, engineers, developers, and academics.
 Based on the resume structure of [Andrew R. Garcia, Ph.D.](https://andrewgarcia.vercel.app/), this template is built for clarity, elegance, and customization — with all sections organized into modular files.

 ---